Signed in as:

 Having lived in Eagan for over 25 years, I know and love this vibrant community.
-I bring 30 years of business and leadership experience, including 12 years at Blue Cross Blue Shield here in Eagan.
+Before serving in the House I worked for 30 years in the business community, including 12 years at Blue Cross Blue Shield here in Eagan.
 Professionally I focus on understanding needs and implementing cost effective and people-centered solutions.
-I’m a certified Executive Coach and have written a business advice column in the Star Tribune for the past 10 years.
+I’m a certified Executive Coach and wrote a business advice column in the Star Tribune for 10 years.
 I have a bachelor's degree in Chinese from the University of Minnesota, and a master's degree in Political Science from The Ohio State University (Research Methodology and Public Policy).

 My husband Jim and I have been married for 25 years and have four adult kids, a demanding cat, and a sweet rescue dog.
 I love hiking and kayaking, yoga, visiting our parks, cooking, and studying foreign languages.
 I'm a survivor of domestic violence and was a single mom for several years.
 My son and I benefited directly from the support of our fellow Minnesotans and I am dedicated to strengthening the programs that helped us and giving back to our community.
 I’ve been active in our community for decades, investing my time in creating a just place where everyone belongs and feels welcome.
 I am a hockey mom who managed my kids’ teams for years, and also served on the Eastview Hockey Board.
 I worked as registrar, coordinator of the girls’ league, and organized the fundraising program.
 I was also an active volunteer at ISD 196 schools as my kids made their way from elementary school through high school.
 I’m committed to our community in Burnsville and Eagan.